 An electronic portfolio, or ePortfolio, is a compilation of student work from a course or a series of courses, course practicums, internships, and/or volunteer experiences.
 Students may include a number of different artifacts to exemplify their talents and academic and professional growth, such as electronic presentations, audio and video projects, and research papers.
 Another component of an ePortfolio is student reflection in which students comment on both the learning process and the final product.
 Students can create ePortfolios with websites such as Google Sites or WordPress or within the university’s learning management system (LMS).

-The process of self-checking is more than just completing a multiple-choice quiz and receiving a grade.
+The process of feedback/self-checking is more than just completing a multiple-choice quiz and receiving a grade.
 In this process, students complete a formative or summative assessment, receive feedback, and then “identify strategies that improve their understanding and skills” (McMillan & Hearn, 2008).
 Feedback can come from the instructor, a classmate, and/or electronically and is most effective when it provides information how students are doing in relation to the learning objective.

 Brainstorming is a type of active learning in which the instructor poses a question or problem and students generate as many ideas as possible within a specified time frame.
 Generated ideas are not evaluated until the conclusion of the brainstorming session.
 At that time, the instructor brings the class back together to organize and rank ideas/solutions.
 Brainstorming activities are not limited to writing down ideas on paper or post-its.
 Students are able to brainstorm independently or collaboratively using Web 2.0 tools such as Padlet or OneDrive.

 Collaborative learning is an active learning strategy in which two or more students work together on specified project to achieve a common goal.
 Each group member may work individually on an assigned topic in addition to collaborating with the fellow group members to complete other shared tasks to meet common requirements.
 Instructional technologies enhance the ability of student groups to collaborate and share and publish work.